AAI-Lab/Recent_Developments_in_Recommender_Systems_A_Survey/README.md

 It is a webview for this survey, webpage is [here](https://aai-lab.github.io/Recent_Developments_in_Recommender_Systems_A_Survey).

-if you think this work is helpful, you can cite it as:
+If you think this work is helpful, you can cite it as:

 ```'''
 @article{li2024recent,